WEC-Sim/WEC-Sim/docs/_include/mooring.rst

 A mooring folder that includes a MoorDyn input file (``lines.txt``) is required in the simulation folder.
 The body and corresponding mooring attachment points are defined in the MoorDyn input file.
-MoorDyn handles the kinematic transform to convert the forces from the attachment points to the 6 degree of freedom force acting on the body's current location.
-Thus, the mooring location should generally be left as the default (``[0 0 0]``) so that WEC-Sim applies the forces at the correct location (center of gravity).
-The initial location of the body in WEC-Sim should match the specified location in the MoorDyn input file.
+The body location in the MoorDyn input file should match that of the initial location of the body's center of gravity (usually derived from BEM results).
+MoorDyn handles the kinematic transform to convert the mooring forces from the attachment points to the 6 degree of freedom force acting on the current location of the body's center of gravity.
+The initial displacement of the mooring line in WEC-Sim (``mooring(i).initial.displacement``) should match the location of the connected body in the MoorDyn input file or the difference in location between two connected bodies.
+In the MoorDyn input file, the location of points/nodes are specified relative to the body location if of attachment type 'body#' and relative to the global frame for any other attachement type.

 ..
 Note::
     WEC-Sim/MoorDyn coupling now allows more than one mooring connnection (i.e.,